pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 You may also find it from National Geographic Maps.
 <br>
 <br>
-Apple Maps is going harder way, for country labels should be in "optimal" location where it considers its neighbor country labels and capital labels (even sometimes well-known cities).
+Apple Maps is going a harder way, for country labels should be in "optimal" location where it considers its neighbor country labels and capital labels (even sometimes well-known cities).
 <br>
 <br>
 I have never heard of automating label position tools.<br>
-Lower zoom levels of Web-Map are areas where machines cannot create aesthetic balance, for it has so much consideration.
-(Google may be..?)
+Lower zoom levels of Web-Map are areas where machines cannot create an aesthetic balance, for it has so much consideration.
+(Google maybe..?)
 <br>
 <br>
 Google Maps' label hopping is more rational for cartographers like me,<br>
-because I can manually adjust most optimal location of them level by level.<br>
+because I can manually adjust the most optimal location of them level by level.<br>

-> there are only 200 something countries and 200 something capitals, it is not much hassles to me.
+> there are only 200 something countries and 200 something capitals, it is not many hassles to me.

-Something came up to my mind that Apple might not have a tool to place lables like Google has.
+Something came up to my mind that Apple might not have a tool to place labels as Google has.
 <br>
 <br>
 If you are working for a cartographer, you would know what I meant.<br>